orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - SLOT are up to the ebuild (SLOT="slot/subslot"), but recommened for packages where there is difficultly updating or the API/interface has changed dramatically when updating to the next major or minor version.
-    Both the subslot should be easy to remember and apply.
-Most packages will use the default.
+    Both the slot and subslot should be easy to remember and apply.
+Most packages will use the explicit default.
     Common schemes:
     - slot:  0 (default), stable, branch names, major versions, major.minor versions
     - subslot:  major.minor version, current - age, empty (default)